ECHO: Ego-Centric modeling of Human-Object interactions: Experiments

-\paragraph{Metrics.} To evaluate human motion reconstruction quality, we use standard mean per-joint position error (MPJPE) and velocity error (MPJVE~\cite{zheng2023realistic}), and foot contact measure (FC)~\cite{li2023ego, yi2024estimating}.
-For assessing the quality of object reconstruction, we compute vertex-to-vertex error $E_{v2v}$~\cite{petrov2023popup, xu2023interdiff}, center error $E_c$~\cite{petrov2023popup}, rotation difference (Rot.
-Diff.), and quaternion difference (Q. Diff.)~\cite{xu2023interdiff}.
-We provide a detailed definition of metrics in the Sup.
+To evaluate human motion reconstruction, we use the Mean Per-Joint Position Error (MPJPE, in cm), Mean Per-Joint Velocity Error (MPJVE \cite{zheng2023realistic}), and Foot Contact (FC) score~\cite{li2023ego, yi2025egoallo}.
+For object reconstruction, we compute the vertex-to-vertex error $E_{v2v}$~\cite{petrov2023popup, xu2023interdiff} (cm), center error $E_c$~\cite{petrov2023popup} (cm), and contact accuracy $\text{Acc}_{\inter}$~\cite{petrov2024tridi}.
+Detailed metric definitions are provided in the Supp.
 Mat.